 Michael Sejr Schlichtkrull

-Prior to this, was a postdoctoral research associate at the University of Cambridge, where I worked with Andreas Vlachos on automated fact verification.
+Before coming to Queen Mary, I was a postdoctoral research associate and affiliated lecturer at the University of Cambridge, where I worked with Andreas Vlachos on automated fact verification.
+I was also a research associate at Fitzwilliam College.
 I graduated in 2021 with my PhD thesis from the University of Amsterdam, where I worked with Ivan Titov on building NLP models that incorporate structured data.

 Want to get in touch?